ll8464/lee-frontend-portfolio/README.md

 Hello!

 This portfolio's background was made utilizing the web tool https://app.haikei.app/ to make the waves seen.
-The Contact page is made via netlify forms.
+\nThe Contact page is made via netlify forms.